codechecker12/assignment_3_contentful/readme.md

 ### 3. Set Up Environment Variables

-Created a `.env` file in the root of my project and i will add the Contentful space ID and access token while demo:
+Created a `.env` file in the root of my project and add the Contentful space ID and access token:

 ```plaintext
 CONTENTFUL_SPACE_ID=your_space_id_here